François Bigot

 François Bigot (/fr/; 1703 – 12 January 1778) was a French government official.
-He served as the Financial Commissary on Île Royale (nowadays Cape Breton Island), commissary general of the ill-fated Duc d'Anville expedition and finally as the Intendant of New France.
-He was the last official ever to hold the last position, losing it on the occasion of the conquest of 1760.
-He was subsequently accused of corruption and put on trial in France, and upon conviction was thrown into the Bastille for eleven months.
-Upon his release, Bigot was further sentenced to lifelong banishment.
-However, shortly after the judgement was made, Bigot escaped to Switzerland where he would live until his dying day.
+He served as the Financial Commissary on Île Royale (nowadays Cape Breton Island), commissary general of the ill-fated Duc d'Anville expedition and finally as the Intendant of New France, the last before its conquest by Britain.
+Subsequently, he was accused of corruption, trialed and convicted in France, and imprisoned in the Bastille for eleven months.
+Before he could be banished, his sentence upon release, he escaped to Switzerland, where he would live until his death.

 Early life

 Bigot was born in Bordeaux into a family that had attained nobility.
 He was the son of Louis-Amable Bigot (1663–1743), Conseilleur du Roi, Counsellor to the Parliament at Bordeaux and Receiver General to the King; by his wife, Marguerite de Lombard (1682–1766), daughter of Joseph de Lombard, Baron du Cubzagués, Commissioner of the Marine at Guyenne and a representative of an old and powerful Guyenne family.
 His paternal grandfather had become rich from his commercial activities; his father had a successful legal career and held several important government positions.
 Bigot was to receive, as would befit a gentleman's son, "a good education which included legal studies."
 Nothing is known for certain of Bigot's education, but historians believed he took a few courses in law at the Faculté de Droit in Bordeaux.

 In 1723, at the age of twenty, when legal studies were normally completed, he used his influence within the French Royal Court to join "the commissary of the marine" as a chief scrivener.
 He served as a scrivener until 1728, when he was made a commissary.
 He became chief scrivener in 1729, and resident commissary of the Navy in Rochefort in 1732 at the age of 29.
 Rochefort was a port that saw many fleets kitted out and made ready for their voyages to the Americas.
 This would be the last post that Bigot would hold in France for some time.

 As a young man in France, Bigot had an inordinate love for the gaming tables.
 The pressure he experienced from both his superiors and his creditors led him to accept a post as the financial commissary of the promising Acadian stronghold, Louisbourg.
 Another reason why he decided to accept this position, was because the Secretary of State of the Navy, the Count of Maurepas, had explained to him that "an intendancy in the ports of France cannot be expected if one has not served in the colonies."
 This appointment, about which he was not too happy, became effective on 1 May 1739.
 He arrived at Louisbourg on the 9 September having come out on the same ship as the newly appointed governor, Isaac-Louis de Forant.